 IMPORTANT TIPS

 1. Use a heavy-bottom saucepan.
-If you use thin material, the sugar will get burn easily.
+If you use thin material, the sugar will get burned easily.
 Avoid aluminum and iron materials

 2. Once you have brought it to a boil and lower the heat, don’t stir the sugar anymore and let it gently cook over low heat